AblionGE/puppet-openshift-origin-example/README.md

     rake dev:up

-This command will download the VM and update it.
+This command will download the VM and update it using the Vagrantfile.

 Then, you have to run puppet using